Julie Parrish (politician)

 Julie Parrish (born June 9, 1974) is an American politician and was a Republican member of the Oregon House of Representatives representing District 37 for four terms of office beginning on January 10, 2011, and ending on January 13, 2019.

 Julie Parrish is the seventh generation of her family to live in Oregon, and the third legislator from her family to serve in the Oregon Legislature.
 Her family has been active in Oregon Republican Politics since 1874.
 Julie Parrish is the daughter of a Lebanese immigrant who came to Oregon in the late 1960s.
+Parrish is a small business owner and was admitted to the Oregon State Bar in October 2023.

 Elections

 Rep. Julie Parrish was elected to four terms in a legislative district which held more Democrats than Republicans.